bitshares/bitshares.github.io-old/_technologies/en/high-performance-and-scalability.md

 bandwidth is not widely available to the average desktop; however, this level of bandwidth is a fraction of the 100 Gbit/s that [Internet 2](http://www.internet2.edu/vision-initiatives/initiatives/innovation-platform/){:target="_blank"} furnishes to more than 210 U.S. educational institutions, 70 corporations, and 45 non-profit and government agencies.

-Therefore, block chain technology can easily keep everything in RAM and scale to handle millions of transactions per second if it is designed properly.
+Therefore, blockchain technology can easily keep everything in RAM and scale to handle millions of transactions per second if it is designed properly.

 ## Avoid Hashes, Assign IDs Instead

 In a single threaded system, CPU cycles are a scarce resource that need to be conserved.
-Traditional block chain designs use cryptographic hashes to generate globally unique IDs that are statistically guaranteed to never have a collision.
+Traditional blockchain designs use cryptographic hashes to generate globally unique IDs that are statistically guaranteed to never have a collision.
 The problem with these hashes is that they require significantly more memory and more CPU cycles to manipulate.
 It takes significantly more CPU time to look up an account record by hash than with a direct array index.
 For example,